Samoylo57/talking-to-machines/README.md

 Detailed instructions on how to populate the prompt template can be found here: [`Prompt Template Instructions`](https://github.com/talking-to-machines/talking-to-machines/tree/main/talkingtomachines/interface/README.md)

-You may also check out [`Demo Example`](https://github.com/talking-to-machines/talking-to-machines/tree/main/demos/public_good_experiment) for a minimal starter or a clean version of the prompt template for creating new experiments [`New Prompt Template`](https://github.com/talking-to-machines/talking-to-machines/tree/main/demos/prompt_template.xlsx).
+You may also check out [`Demo Example`](https://github.com/talking-to-machines/talking-to-machines/tree/main/demos/public_good_experiment) to see an example of a prompt template that was prepared by the development team to replicate a public goods experiment using the **talkingtomachines** platform, or a clean version of the prompt template for creating new experiments [`New Prompt Template`](https://github.com/talking-to-machines/talking-to-machines/tree/main/demos/prompt_template.xlsx).

 ---